Aayush-Ankit/puma-simulator/README.md

 # PUMA Simulator

-Below you will find some information on how to use HPE DPE Emulator.
+Below you will find some information on how to use the PUMA Simulator.

 ## Table of Contents